Actipro/WPF-Controls/Documentation/topics/views/index.md

 - [Book](controls/book.md) - An `ItemsControl` that presents the items as pages in a book.
 - [InertiaScrollViewer](controls/inertia-scroll-viewer.md) - A smooth-scrolling `ScrollViewer`-like control that reacts to touch and continues gliding to a stop when flicked.
+- [SettingsCard](controls/settings-card.md), [Settings Expander](controls/settings-expander.md), and [SettingsGroup](controls/settings-group.md) - A collection of controls used together to organize and present configurable settings.
 - [TaskBoard](controls/taskboard.md) - Provides a board of reorderable columns and cards.

 ### Built-in Panels